AMERICAN BOARD OF DERMATOLOGY, INC.

 Section 2.
 Annual Meeting.
 The Board of Directors shall hold an Annual Meeting in each calendar year at a time and place to be set by resolution of the Board.
 The directors shall be given not less than thirty days' advance written notice of the Annual Meeting.
 The requirements of notice may be waived by majority vote of the directors at the Annual Meeting.

 Section 3.
 Special Meetings.
-Special meetings of the Board of Directors shall be held at such time and at such place as shall be fixed by resolution of the Board of Directors, or in the absence of such resolution, by any two directors.
-Notice of each such special meeting shall be given in writing, shall state the time, place, and purpose of the meeting, and shall be delivered personally, sent by facsimile (FAX), sent by email or mailed to the Directors at their respective addresses on file with the Executive Director of the Corporation, at least ten days before the date set for the meeting.
-No notice need be sent to any director who shall waive notice by FAX, email or in writing.
+Special meetings of the Board of Directors shall be held at such time and at such place as shall be fixed by resolution of the Board of Director.
+Notice of each such special meeting shall be given in writing, shall state the time, place, and purpose of the meeting, and shall be delivered personally, sent by email or mailed to the Directors at their respective addresses on file with the Executive Director of the Corporation, at least ten days before the date set for the meeting.
+No notice need be sent to any director who shall waive notice by email or in writing.
 Any meeting at which all of the directors are present shall be a legal meeting without notice or waivers of notice.

 Section 4.
 Electronic Meetings.
-A special meeting may also be held using electronic means of communication whereby the directors may simultaneously communicate with each other throughout the meeting, providing the notification requirements detailed in Section 3 of Article IV are met, or providing that all directors agree to the time of the meeting or waive their right to participate in the meeting in writing.
+A special meeting may also be held using telephonic or electronic means of communication whereby the directors may simultaneously communicate with each other throughout the meeting, providing the notification requirements detailed in Section 3 of Article IV are met.

-If a Director is unable to attend a scheduled meeting of the Board of Directors, that Director may request participation through an electronic means whereby the aforementioned Director and those Directors participating in person can simultaneously communicate with each other during the meeting.
+If a Director is unable to attend a scheduled meeting of the Board of Directors, that Director may request participation through a telephonic or electronic means whereby the aforementioned Director and those Directors participating in person can simultaneously communicate with each other during the meeting.

 Section 7.
 Limitation on Executive Committee.
 Notwithstanding paragraph 6, the Executive Committee shall have no authority